-When it is enabled, a 2 percent buffer is added to the list, and this includes all line items where the list is used.
-This means we create extra space (in memory) for each line item so that when a new list item is added, the line item does not need to be expanded or restructured.
+When it is enabled, a 2 percent buffer is added to the list, and this includes all line items where the list or a subset of the list (regardless of its size) is used.
+This means we create extra space (in memory) for each line item so that when a new list item added to the list or a subset of the list, the line item does not need to be expanded or restructured.

 When the buffer is used up (the list has run out of free slots) another 2 percent buffer will be created and any line items using the list will be restructured.

 This buffer is not shown in the list settings in Anaplan, meaning if we had a list with 1,000 items, that’s what Anaplan would show as the size.
 But in the background, that list has an extra 20 hidden and unused items.

 Pre-allocation also applies to list deletions but allows for 10 percent of the list to be deleted before any line items using the list get restructured.

 The purpose of pre-allocation in lists is to avoid restructuring line items that use frequently updated lists.

 Restructuring the model is an expensive task in terms of performance and time.
 The Anaplan Hyperblock gets its efficiency by holding your data and multi-dimensional structures in memory—memory being the fastest storage space for a computer.
 Creating the model structures in memory—building the Hyperblock—does take a significant time to complete.
 But once it's in memory, access is quick.

 The initial model opening is when we first build those structures in memory.
 Once in memory, any further model opens (by other users, for example) are quick.

 Restructuring is the process of having to rebuild some parts of the model in memory.
 In the case of adding an item to a list, that means any line item that uses that list as a dimension.